 Disconnect the DVD drive from the motherboard and remove it.

-In Dell XPS 15z the DC power jack attached to a cable (not soldered to the motherboard).
+In Dell XPS 15z the DC power jack attached to a cable.

 Disconnect the DC jack cable from the motherboard.